keptn-sandbox/keptn-azure-devops-extension/README.md

 It's not in the screenshot, but there is also a section where you could configure monitoring via [Dynatrace][dynatrace_link] or [Prometheus][prometheus_link] and upload an sli and slo file.
 See https://keptn.sh/docs/0.8.x/quality_gates/ for more details on Service Level Indicators and Service Level Objectives.

+This task also has options for the shipyard file required by the project.
+There are 3 types:
-Note that this task generates a simple shipyard file which is enough for the quality-gate only use-case.
-You can always adapt this shipyard later on via the Keptn CLI.
+- `generated`: Which generates a simple shipyard which is enough for the quality-gate only use-case.
+You can always adapt this shipyard later on via the [Keptn][keptn_link] CLI.
+- `inline`: A multiline textarea will appear allowing you to describe the yaml structure.
+Note that you could use placeholders for stage and whatever variables you want.
+This is default Azure Devops functionality.
+- `file`: You then provide the path to the shipyard file which is available for the pipeline.
+> **Note:** that the shipyard is only used once when creating the project.
+Any updates later on can be done via the [Keptn][keptn_link] CLI or any other means that [Keptn][keptn_link] provides.

 ## Send Keptn event
 The main task in this extension.